 The U.S. Fish and Wildlife Service is excited to announce the 2022 Theodore Roosevelt Genius Prize Competitions winners!
 View the 2022 prize winner project summaries and photos.

 The public now can help reimagine what drives wildlife conservation in the 21st century by participating in the U.S. Fish and Wildlife Service’s Theodore Roosevelt Genius Prize Competitions.
-The competitions will engage the public to help address six important issues: preventing wildlife poaching and trafficking, promoting wildlife conservation, managing, protecting endangered species, managing nonlethal human-wildlife conflict, and reducing human-predator conflict.
+The competitions engage the public to help address six important issues: preventing wildlife poaching and trafficking, promoting wildlife conservation, managing, protecting endangered species, managing nonlethal human-wildlife conflict, and reducing human-predator conflict.